-- A1 Senior Thesis project.
-Students work on an independent research project, or team-based service-learning project, under the supervision of a thesis advisor.
+- Senior Thesis project.
+Students work on an independent research project under the supervision of a thesis advisor.
 The course results in a letter grade. - A2.1 ETS Major Field Test in Psychology.
 Students should obtain at least the national mean score on the exam.
-In order to be considered for distinction on the comprehensive exam, students must achieve at least the local median score. - A2.2 Senior Thesis Poster Presentation.
-Students will be expected to make a professional poster presentation that is judged to be satisfactory by the psychology faculty. - A2.
-Exit Interview.
-Students must complete an anonymous exit interview.
+In order to be considered for distinction on the comprehensive exam, students must achieve at least the local median score. - A2.2 Critique of Empirical Research Articles.
+Psychology faculty will assess the quality of the students' answers to the questions posed.

+- A2.3 Senior Thesis Poster Presentation.
+Students will be expected to make a professional poster presentation that is judged to be satisfactory by the psychology faculty. - A2.4 Reflection Paper and Exit Interview.
+Students must submit papers deemed satisfactory by the psychology faculty, and all students must complete an anonymous exit interview.